DebajyotiX/Barron_800_Words_Training/README.md

 3. repeat 2, until you master the entire word library

 <you need to have Python 3 or above and numpy installed>

 Debajyoti: I absolutely loved coding this.
 I hope it helps too!
-All the best GRE!
+All the best for GRE!
 May the force be with you!